Maxime Rocher: MSc Robotics

 I was born in a French city named Laval.
 I have been living in this city for my whole life before arriving in Plymouth.
 It is relatively small, approximately four times smaller than Plymouth.
 I have been studying for four years in an informatics and electronics engineering school.
 However, being fluent in English meant a lot to me and this is why I decided to study abroad for my fifth year.

 As I wanted to study for a masters degree, I looked at universities which had a partnership with my engineering school in France.
 A few masters located all over the world interested me.
-The fact that I really like robotics and that Plymouth University has a great reputation in this area of research helped me make my choice.
-Furthermore, Plymouth University was a cost effective choice.
+The fact that I really like robotics and that the University of Plymouthhas a great reputation in this area of research helped me make my choice.
+Furthermore, the University of Plymouth was a cost-effective choice.

 As I had never moved out of my hometown or lived on my own before, I was worried about some aspects of the everyday life and these worries were enhanced by the fact that I would have to speak a foreign language.
 I was worried by following a course in English and failing my degree because of difficulties due to misunderstandings or differences with my course back in France.
 As English is not my mother tongue, studies were more difficult for me than in France.
 But, once I had significantly improved my English skills, I have been able to do quite well in my course.

-I would definitely recommend Plymouth University to any international student.
+I would definitely recommend the University of Plymouth to any international student.
 First, staff and lecturers are attentive and understand issues that foreign students can encounter.
 As the campus is large and welcomes a lot of students from completely different backgrounds, it facilitates the meeting of new people.

 Since I arrived in Plymouth, I learned a lot of things during my course thanks to a different academic environment and I lived a lot of wonderful moments.
 This year has been the most fun of my life so far.
 Indeed, I have made a lot of wonderful friends from different backgrounds.
 I will definitely keep a lot of unforgettable memories from this year."